userElaina/naive-confuse/README.md

 	-p [PASSWORD]
 		Encode with PASSWORD
-    		It it not necessary and should be given last.
+    		This parameter is not necessary and should be given last.

     	You can use it like this:
-    		qwq2 /root/c/1.txt -o /root/c/1.out -p 123456
+    		qwq2 /root/c/qwq/2/tf/1.zip -o /root/c/qwq/2/tf/mima123456.qwq2 -p 123456
 ```
 Or you can use `qwq2 -h` to get help.